 At VU, she works out of CLUE+, the interfaculty Research Institute for Culture, Cognition, History and Heritage and the Network Institute, which studies the interaction between digital technology and society.
 In 2011, Leemans co-founded ACCESS, the Amsterdam Centre for Cross-Disciplinary Emotion and Sensory Studies.
 This interdisciplinary platform researches expressions of the emotions and the operations of the senses.

-Inger Leemans coordinates and collaborates in several digital humanities projects: on Embodied Emotions (developing a model for emotion mining) (Nederlab – Netherlands eScience Center); on visualizing uncertainty (eScience) & on quality and perspectives in ‘deep data’ (AAA Data Science project).
-She also is active in the Digital Humanities Minor offered by VU and UvA and the Digital Humanities track of the Research Master Humanities (VU).
+Inger Leemans coordinates and collaborates in several digital humanities projects: Embodied Emotions (developing a model for emotion mining) (Nederlab – Netherlands eScience Center); Visualizing uncertainty & Quality and perspectives in ‘deep data’ (AAA Data Science project), CLARIAH+, Golden Agents, and REPUBLIC.

 Current academic positions:

 - Professor of Cultural History at Vrije Universiteit Amsterdam

 - Director of NL-Lab, at the KNAW Humanities Cluster.